 When we set out to design a website, the first thing we will want to understand is the message or the emotion that we want to convey to our visitors.
 If we are not sure what that message is, we can try to pick three or four words that we can use in a short line to describe the business in the best way possible.
 For example:

-- “We are a formal, professional and respected real estate company”
+- “We are a formal, professional and respected real estate company.”

-- “We are a young, crazy and hip startup company”
+- “We are a young, crazy and hip startup company.”

-- “We are a fun, childish and magical summer camp”.
+- “We are a fun, childish and magical summer camp.”

-In finding three words to describe our business, we better understand the message or the emotion that we want to convey, in a clear and simple way.
+When finding three words to describe our business, we better understand the message or the emotion that we want to convey, in a clear and simple way.

-The Differences Between the Font Families
+The Differences Between the Generic Font Families

 Sans-serif — these fonts have no serif at all.
 While they are considered more modern, they can occasionally lack character.
 They can appear in countless variations: some more rounded, some more squared, some will be light, and some thick.
 Because there are so many styles for this category, we need to pay close attention to the selected font type and its visibility.